qmcs/qmcs.github.io/content/articles/008-facebook.rst

 The winning team will get the chance to compete against teams from other Hackathons both domestically and internationally at the Hackathon Finals and be judged by Facebook executives- held at Facebook HQ in Menlo Park , California in November!

 Here is a link for registration https://www.surveymonkey.com/s/londonhackathon.
 Register before the 4th of March.
 The event is over subscribed but you can still apply.
-Be ready for a coding puzzle on the 4th of March , this will be your ticket to the event
+Be ready for a coding puzzle on the 4th of March , this will be your ticket to the event.